Clinical Chair in Gynaecology

 I am a founding member and a previous secretary/ chairman of the Scottish Pelvic Floor Network (SPFN); a multidisciplinary group of clinicians, academics and allied professionals with interest in female pelvic floor function.

-Declaration: In the past, I have been a speaker, consultant and/or surgical trainer for a number of industrial companies (Astellas, Ethicon, Bard, Pfizer, AMS, Coloplast, and others): I have been reimbursed my travel expenses; and on occasions received personal honorariums and sponsorship towards attending scientific conferences.
+In the past (>5years), I have been a speaker, consultant and/or surgical trainer for a number of industrial companies (Astellas, Ethicon, Bard, Pfizer, AMS, Coloplast, and others): I have been reimbursed my travel expenses; and on occasions received personal honorariums and sponsorship towards attending scientific conferences.
 Research grant from Coloplast managed by University of Aberdeen.
 Limited number of my trainees attended pharmaceutical sponsored educational/ leadership workshops and/or received assistance towards presenting their research work in scientific conferences.
-I have been previous chairman of the Scottish Pelvic Floor Network, which at the time (up to 2014) received sponsorship by various industrial companies and fees to exhibit in annual meetings and surgical workshops.
+I have been previous chairman of the Scottish Pelvic Floor Network, which at the time received sponsorship by various industrial companies and fees to exhibit in annual meetings and surgical workshops.

-I receive travel sponsorship and occasionally speaker‘s fees from numerous national and international conferences and non-profit organisations when invited as guest speaker and/or expert surgeon.
+Ongoing: I receive travel sponsorship and occasionally speaker‘s fees from numerous national and international conferences and non-profit organisations when invited as guest speaker and/or expert surgeon.
+In 2019, and at request from NHS Grampian, I attended 2 educational meetings for setting up sacral nerve stimulation service partially funded by Medtronic.

 I do not hold (and never held) any shares (or similars) in any of the industrial companies (medical or non-medical).
 To the best of my knowledge, none of the above have influenced my research or clinical practice